canderson318/research-methodology-programming-assignment/deliverables/module-2/report/main.typ

       - Traverse every path from some set of starting nodes #sym.checkmark
       - Construct contig along the way #sym.checkmark
       - #strong[Save contigs containing query sequence]
-  - Create a Github repo #sym.checkmark
+  - Create a #gh repo #sym.checkmark
 ]
 Since my initial brainstorming for this project summarized in my Module-1 talk, I have completed nearly all of my goals (checkmarked, #sym.checkmark).
 I still need to identify contigs containing the query sequence due to my code's current limitations (@nextsteps).